3liz/qjazz/python_modules/py-qgis-processes/doc/jobrealm.rst

 ==========

-In production environment where multiple users may run jobs, it may be desirable that jobs can be accessed by those who executed them.
+In production environment where multiple users may run jobs, it may be desirable that jobs can be accessed only by those who executed them.

 .. note::

     This has not be confused with access control to execution of processes which is handled by *access policies*.

 Limiting access to jobs may be enforced by using realm token associated to jobs.

 When a job is created a token (a *realm*) may be associated to with it: this token will be required used in subsequent requests  for accessing job's status and results